XiaoqiLuo/XiaoqiLuo.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Assistant(Bioinformatics engineer)
+role: Research Assistant (Bioinformatics engineer)

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Guangzhou Laboratory

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are mainly focused on using and optimizing bioinformatics tools to analyze and integrate multi-omics NGS (genomic, transcriptomic, epigenetic) data to extract information on transcriptional regulation and motifs. | Cancer Risk Model / chronic disease
+bio: I am a research assistant in Guangzhou lab, mainly responsible for genome and transcriptome process building, algorithm comparison and optimization.
+Prior to that, I finished my master program at the University of Edinburgh, where I worked on Predicting gene-regulatory motifs from large-scale transcriptome resources under the supervision of Dr Cei Abreu-Goodger, and have ongoing collaborations with their group. and have ongoing collaboration with their group.
+My research interests focus on the use and optimization of bioinformatics tools to analyze and integrate multi-omics NGS (genomic, transcriptomic, epigenetic) data to extract transcriptional regulatory and motif information.I am also interested in molecular typing of cancer, immune microenvironment and integrated multi-omics analysis, which was my research topic during my undergraduate studies.

 # Interests to show in About widget
 interests:
-  - Algorithm
+  - Algorithm optimization
-  - Statistic
+  - Statistic & Machine Learning

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Bioinformatics
+    - course: MSc in Bioinformatics (Predicting gene-regulatory motifs from large-scale transcriptome resources)
       institution: The University of Edinburgh
-      disstration: Predicting gene-regulatory motifs from large-scale transcriptome resources
       year: 2022
-    - course: BSc in Bioinformatics
+    - course: BSc in Bioinformatics (Identification and validation of recurrence risk signature model of esophageal squamous cell carcinoma)
       institution: SooChow University
-      thesis: Identification and validation of recurrence risk signature model of esophageal squamous cell carcinoma
       year: 2021